Navigating Hayes Valley Condos, HOAs, And Urban Living

 Boutique Elevator Buildings

 Typically built or converted between the 1990s and 2010s.
 Modest common areas, sometimes parking, and mid-range HOAs.
-Pay attention to elevator maintenance and reserve funding.
+Pay attention to elevator maintenance, if there is an elevator, and reserve funding, as these can materially affect long-term costs.

 Full Mid-Rise or Luxury Projects